A Guide to Sustainable Thanksgiving Party Planning

 Buy some flowers, use vintage dinnerware and glassware.

-If you’re feeling creative, make some decorations on your own.
+If you’re feeling creative, make some decorations of your own.
 You can even upcycle some old items around your home.
 For example, use a wine bottle as a vase.

 If you have a backyard, get some fallen leaves to decorate the table.
 Collect pine branches and pinecones.
 These will be fragrant, and after Thanksgiving, you can compost them or give them back to nature.

 In case you decide to buy some decorations, avoid plastic.
-Instead, go to the local thrift store and see what autumnal treasures you can find there.
+Instead, go to your local thrift store and see what autumnal treasures you can find there.

 You can also shop sustainable and ethically-made products on Etsy.